damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

 ### **2. Modelling a design in an editable file format**

-- **Definition:** *An editable file format is a standard way that information is encoded for storage and allow the makers to study, modify of the geometry of a model and reuse it.*
+- **Definition:** *An editable file format is a standard way that information is encoded for storage and allow the makers to study, modify the geometry of a model and reuse it.*

  ```
 To reuse a design model, it should provide information consist of:

  1. Preferable 3D/2D file format
+   - Editable file formats that could be:
      - Native file format
-   - Editable file format
+     - Standard  file format
  2. Preferable software*
    - OpensCAD
    - Inkscape